-Complete Guide to Surya Namaskar (Sun Salutation)
+Ultimate Guide for Surya Namaskar (Sun Salutation) !

 This is the most comprehensive guide to surya namaskar ever.
 In this guide you will learn everything you need to know about practice and implementation of surya namaskar (Sun Salutation) in daily life.